 - 4 boneless, skinless chicken breasts, trimmed and cut into strips

-- 1 cup green chile salsa (Look for a green chile salsa without much sugar, we used Herdez Salsa Verde.)
+- 1 cup green chile salsa (Look for a green chile salsa without much sugar, see notes for what we used.)

 - 1 can (4 oz.) diced green chiles (Anaheim chiles, not jalapenos!)

 - 2 avocados, diced and tossed with 1 T lime juice

 - 1 1/2 cups diced tomato or cherry tomatoes cut in half

 - 3 T fresh lime juice (1 T is for tossing with avocado and the rest is for the salsa.
 See note about the lime juice I used.)

 - about 6 cups frozen cauliflower rice (We used two 12 oz. packages, but if you have the big package from Costco, just measure out 6 cups.)

 - 2 T olive oil

 - 1 large Poblano chile pepper, seeds and stem removed and finely diced (These are often called Pasilla Peppers in U.S. grocery stores.)